Richard Gutierrez: Controversy

 In 2009, Gutierrez was charged with reckless imprudence, arising from the death of his production assistant, Norman Pardo, who died in a car accident in May 2009.
 Gutierrez and Pardo were driving to Manila from Silang, Cavite.
 Gutierrez was injured, and Pardo, seated in the passenger seat, died on the spot.

 In August 2012, the Court of Appeals reinstated the charge of reckless imprudence resulting in homicide after it granted a petition filed by Pardo's widow seeking the nullification of the two resolutions that had been issued by former justice secretaries Agnes Devanadera and Alberto Agra, respectively.

 Personal life

 Gutierrez had several former relationships with celebrities.
 He was publicly dating actress Anne Curtis from 2003 to 2004, and had a long-distance relationship with model Georgina Wilson.
 He also previously dated Jewel Mische from 2007 to 2010.

 In March 2020, Gutierrez married Sarah Lahbati in Taguig.
 They have two sons together, Zion (born 2013) and Kai (born 2018).
-Lahbati confirmed on March 1, 2024 that she and Gutierrez were separated but are coparenting their two young sons.
+Lahbati confirmed on March 1, 2024 that she and Gutierrez were separated since October 2023 but are coparenting their two young sons.
 In January 2025, Gutierrez said that they were seeking an annulment.